staciawyman/cortado/README.md

 The manifest text file is given as input to the convert_manifest.pl script which creates a shell script of cortado commands:

 	`perl convert_manifest.pl [options] -f /path/to/fastq/files manifest.txt > manifest.sh`

 ### Default arguments:

 	window size [-w]: 3
 	number of threads [-t]: 24

 The convert script will try and infer the location of cortado.py from your path, but it can also be given as a command-line argument.
-The pathe to the location of the amplicon sequencing fastq files should also be given as a command line argument.

 	cortado path: -c /path/to/cortado.py

+The path to the location of the amplicon sequencing fastq files should also be given as a command line argument (required).

 	fastq path: -f /path/to/fastq/files

 Then the manifest.sh file can be executed to run the cortado commands.
 I recommend "tmux" or "screen"  if you have a lot of samples.

 	`sh manifest.sh`